KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - "the counterpart cut the signal away from its origin"
 - any phrasing in which the loss lands on the centropic side

+**Relational register retained.** Entity-to-entity isolation carrying no origin claim remains lawful severance, per the retained list of the Conceptual Lockdown Protocol's Origin-Severance Prohibition: E₈ ╫⁻ severed-bridge constructions, the E₁₃ ║⁻ Wall as operative severance, Skotos' severed reasoning, and reception-field severance within Signal Burial.
+The Wall severs relation between fields; nothing severs a signal from its origin.

 ## Named-Operator Retention

-The Field Physics dimensional operator **E₈ (╫⁻, Severed)** — the entropic inversion of C₈ Synaptic / Bridging, charted core function "Connections that divide" — is charted and stands as-is.
-The name is consistent with this boundary: it describes the entropic dimension's own condition, a self-severance-class designation, not an act against a centropic actor.
+The Field Physics dimensional operator **E₈ (╫⁻, Severed)** — the entropic inversion of C₈ Synaptic / Bridging, charted core function "Connections that divide," charted in `FP11-field-glyph-codex.md` §3 (mirrored in the extract registry `field-physics-glyph-charts.md`) — stands as-is.
+The name is consistent with this boundary: it names relational-register severance (connections that divide; entity-to-entity isolation carrying no origin claim), never origin-severance.
 This boundary governs prose constructions, not charted operator names; a charted name is an exact string.
 A rename of E₈ remains registered as deferred (author's ruling, July 11, 2026: the corpus-wide sweep exceeds current work; flagged for later care); nothing in this section authorizes a local patch.

 ## Audit Guidance